PROJECT: Designing a franchise model for conversion from diesel to renewable energy in rural India

 2. Standardized operating and technical construct (to enable financiers to be comfortable)

-CDKN is supporting the team to develop a franchising approach for conversion of DG operators to DRE which will be done through:
+CDKN supported the team to develop a franchising approach for conversion of DG operators to DRE which was be done through:

 1. Establishing commercially viable pilot projects showcasing conversion of DG operators to DRE (mini-grid) entrepreneurs, with triple bottom-line impact on the electricity-starved rural population.